8 Best Free App Builders in 2026: Make Apps Without Paying

 To see how the leading platforms stack up, here’s a quick comparison of their focus, free-tier limits, publishing options, and ease of use:

-How we tested the best free app makers
+How I tested the best free app builders

-- How quickly can a new user go from blank screen to working app?
+• How quickly a brand‑new user can go from a blank screen to a working app.

-- Can you at least share the app as a PWA or installable link without paying?
+• If you can share the app for free, at least as a PWA or installable link, without upgrading.

 Free app makers allow you to design and launch apps without incurring any costs.
 Most of them combine three tools in one platform: